 Step 2.
 Analyze the results and display them on a diagram.
 After gathering all the information, you should analyze it and determine how each force is affecting an industry.
-For example, if there are many companies of equal size operating in the slow growth industry, it means that rivalry between existing companies is strong.
-Remember that five forces affect different industries differently so don’t use the same results of analysis for even similar industries!
+For example, if there are many companies of equal size operating in a slow-growing industry, it means that rivalry between existing companies is strong.
+Remember that five forces affect different industries differently, so don’t use the same analysis results for even similar industries!

 Step 3.
 Formulate strategies based on the conclusions.
-At this stage, managers should formulate firm’s strategies using the results of the analysis For example, if it is hard to achieve economies of scale in the market, the company should pursue cost leadership strategy.
-Product development strategy should be used if the current market growth is slow and the market is saturated.
+At this stage, managers should formulate a firm’s strategies using the results of the analysis.
+For example, if it is hard to achieve economies of scale in the market, the company should pursue a cost leadership strategy.
+A product development strategy should be used if the current market growth is slow and the market is saturated.

 Although, Porter’s five forces is a great tool to analyze industry’s structure and use the results to formulate firm’s strategy, it has its limitations and requires further analysis to be done, such as SWOT, PEST or Value Chain analysis.